Patater/modern-cmake/chapters/intro/running.md

 ## Setting options

 You set options in CMake with `-D`.
 You can see a list of options with `-L`, or a list with human-readable help with `-LH`.
+If you don't list the source/build directory, the listing will not rerun CMake (`cmake -L` instead of `cmake -L .`).

 ## Verbose and partial builds